ZEISS/precise-ui/README.md

 Precise UI is released using the MIT license.
 For more information see the [license file](LICENSE).

+We are using some icons from [Material UI Icons](https://github.com/mui-org/material-ui/tree/master/packages/material-ui-icons).
+Their code and design is covered by the respective license of [Material UI](https://github.com/mui-org/material-ui) (MIT).

 ## Issues

 When creating a new Issue, please use one of the provided templates: